monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 ## ii. cProfile:

-cProfiler is used  for profiling Python programs.
+cProfile is used  for profiling Python programs.

 I have enabled cProfile by using the following lines at the beginning of Jupyter Notebook